devopscube/multibranch-pipeline-demo/README.md

 # multibranch-pipeline-demo
 Jenkins Multibranch Pipeline Example Repo

-This is my pipeline test
+This is my pipeline test for pipeline